ramiel/caravaggio/website/docs/docs.md

 Caravaggio is a fast image proxy written in node.js.

 It is basically a webservice which let you manipulate images before serving them to your audience on your website or in your application.
-It can be used with an external CDN like [CloudFlare](https://www.cloudflare.com/) or it can cache the images itself.
+It can be used with an external CDN like <a href="https://www.cloudflare.com/" target="_blank">CloudFlare</a> or it can cache the images itself.

 ## What it's not